wsydney76/craft5-kitchensink/README.md

 * Run `bash setup/install <projectname> <username> <password>` (or follow the included steps manually)

 Optionally run `ddev craft db/restore setup/seed.sql.zip` to seed the project with example (nonsense) content.
+This will create a user with the credentials `admin/craft5-kitchensink`.